fischerdavis/fischerdavis/README.md

 Professionally I have used React with Redux, C# .Net, MSSQL, Javascript, and Docker.
 \
 \
-Outside of work I use the t3-stack which uses Nextjs with Typescript, Prisma ORM, tRPC, and PlanetScale (MySQL).
+Outside of work I use the t3-stack which uses Nextjs with Typescript, Prisma ORM, tRPC, tailwind css, and PlanetScale (MySQL).

 I'm currently learning Blockchain development with Solidity as well!